Naomi Andrée Campbell is an instructor of the Contemporary Body in Watercolor at The Art Students League of New York since 2007.

 Campbell’s work has included in almost two hundred national and international exhibitions in museums and galleries.
 She has four Honorary Signature Memberships and has received four Gold Medals of Honor for her work in national juried exhibitions.

-Watercolor Artist magazine highlights the artist on her recent work in their October 2017 issue, by writer John A. Parks.
+Watercolor Artist magazine highlights the artist on her recent paintings in their October 2017 issue, by writer John A. Parks.